cirocosta/docs-tap/scc/building-from-source.md

 #### SSH auth

-Aside from HTTP, it's also possible to make use of SSH as the underlying transport for Git.
+Aside from using HTTP(S) as a transport, it's also possible to make use of SSH.

-First make sure that the repository in the Workload spec makes use of `ssh://` as the scheme in the URL (e.g., `ssh://git@github.com:my-org/my-repo.git`).
-Then, create a Kubernetes Secret object of type `kubernetes.io/ssh-auth` like
+First make sure that the repository URL in the Workload spec makes use of `ssh://` as the scheme in the URL (e.g., `ssh://git@github.com:my-org/my-repo.git`).
+Then, create a Kubernetes Secret object of type `kubernetes.io/ssh-auth` like so:
-so:

 ```yaml
 apiVersion: v1